David Taylor (snooker player)

 David Taylor (born 29 July 1943) is an English former professional snooker player.
 He won the English Amateur Championship 11–6 against Chris Ross in 1968 and the 1968 World Amateur Snooker Championship 8–7 against Max Williams later that year.
 Those wins encouraged him to turn professional.
 He was nicknamed "The Silver Fox" because of his prematurely grey hair.

-Taylor reached three major professional finals, the 1978 UK Championship, 1981 Yamaha Organs Trophy and the 1982 Jameson International, but lost them all.
+Taylor reached three major professional finals, the 1978 UK Championship, the 1981 Yamaha Organs Trophy and the 1982 Jameson International, but lost them all.
 Together with his team-mates Steve Davis and John Spencer, he won the 1981 World Team Classic, representing England.
 His best performance at the World Snooker Championship was at the 1980 event, when he reached the semi-finals.
-He was also a losing quarter-finals in three editions.
+He was also a losing quarter-finalist in three editions.
 Taylor was a member of the elite top 16 of the world rankings for ten consecutive years until the 1985–86 snooker season, reaching a high of number 7 in the 1981–82 season.